Stratford IQL Pavilion

 2018-20

-Competition-winning design for mobile-working structures at International Quarter London in Stratford.
+Competition-winning design for Lendlease for mobile-working structures at International Quarter London in Stratford.
 A successful collaboration with YOU&ME, this is the first structure to be built of a family of proposed house-profile elements which are variously grouped, rotated, and scaled up.

 The structures respond to the change in contemporary work practices by embracing mobile technology and the new work-from-anywhere reality.